TimTerwijn/meesterproef-1920/README.md

 #### Design
 I talked with Koop about my designs.
 He told me that it was useless to test the way I am testing now.
 I should let the students test my work.
 This is something I am going to do tomorrow by letting the users downloading a PDF.
 He also told me that the pocketknive type of prototype most of the times is not going to work.
 However the demo is tomorrow so I have deceided to let my users deceide if they think the prototype is not helpfull.
 I also asked Koop about the server, but he wanted to make a diffrent meeting for that.

+### Week 3
+#### Code
+This week I talked again with Janno and I told him that I have a lot to documentate and to prototype.
+This takes a lot of my time and I do not have the time to write code yet.
+I asked him if he had any tips for me.
+He told me that I should tell the product owner that I also have a deadline and I should focus on coding.
+He also told me that small changes are okay but should not allow big changes.
+I agreed with him.
+Later that day I also had a weekly standup with Koop.
+I told him about my converversation with Janno, but he disagrees.
+He told me that it is okay if I the product owner would like big changes in the last week because a happy product owner (and students in my case) are important for this project.
+He also said to me that it was really important that I started coding this week as soon as possible.
+I asked him if I do not waste a lot of time if I start code now because edditing code takes a lot of time.
+He did disagrees again, he told me that if I do it right by having a clean html and a css it would not take a lot of time.
+After that I made the decicion to add the last most important things to the prototype, then start coding as soon as possible.

+#### Design